 7. Protein Shakes & Powders

-High-quality whey, casein, or plant-based protein supplements can be a convenient way to meet protein goals, particularly for patients whose appetite is significantly reduced by Semaglutide or Tirzepatide therapy.
+High-quality whey, casein, or plant-based protein supplements can be a convenient way to meet protein goals, particularly for patients whose appetite is noticeably reduced during GLP-1 based therapy.
 Look for options with minimal added sugar and simple ingredient lists.
-Dr. Khankhel and the HM Care Clinic team can recommend appropriate options based on your individual plan.
+Dr. Khankhel and the HM Care Clinic team can discuss appropriate options based on an individual plan.

-Here's a summary of smart protein choices for medical weight loss:
+Here's a summary of practical protein choices for medical weight loss:

-GLP-1 receptor agonists such as Semaglutide and Tirzepatide work by mimicking a naturally occurring gut hormone that signals fullness to the brain, slows gastric emptying, and helps regulate blood sugar.
-When appetite decreases significantly, patients sometimes struggle to eat enough food in general — and protein intake can slip.
+GLP-1 receptor agonist therapy works by mimicking a naturally occurring gut hormone that signals fullness to the brain, slows gastric emptying, and helps regulate blood sugar.
+When appetite decreases noticeably, some patients find it difficult to eat enough food overall — and protein intake can slip.

 This is why nutritional guidance is a core part of any responsible medical weight loss program.
-At HM Care Clinic in New Windsor, NY, we don't just prescribe a medication and send you home.
-Our team educates patients on how to eat intentionally within their reduced appetite window — prioritizing protein at every meal so the body loses fat rather than muscle.
+At HM Care Clinic in New Windsor, NY, treatment decisions are made by a physician after an in-person evaluation, and risks, benefits, and alternatives are reviewed before therapy begins.
+Our team also educates patients on how to eat intentionally within a reduced appetite window — prioritizing protein at meals to help preserve lean muscle during weight loss.

-B12 shots, often included in our medical weight loss packages, help support the cellular energy processes that allow your body to make the most of the protein you consume.
+B12 shots, often included in our medical weight loss plans, help support the cellular energy processes involved in using the protein a patient consumes.

-Ready to Start Your Medical Weight Loss Journey in New Windsor, NY?
+Considering Medical Weight Loss in New Windsor, NY?

 Nutrition is just one piece of the puzzle.
-A truly effective weight loss plan involves medical evaluation, the right therapies for your individual health profile, ongoing monitoring, and expert guidance every step of the way.
+A thoughtful weight management plan involves medical evaluation, therapies selected for an individual health profile, ongoing monitoring, and guidance along the way.
+Outcomes are not guaranteed and vary from patient to patient.
 If you're located in New Windsor, Newburgh, Cornwall, Vails Gate, Washingtonville, or anywhere in the Hudson Valley, our team is here to help.

-Explore our Medically Supervised Weight Loss program at HM Care Clinic — or book your consultation today to meet with Dr. Khankhel and find a personalized plan that fits your goals, your health history, and your life.
+Explore our Medically Supervised Weight Loss program at HM Care Clinic — or book your consultation today to meet with Dr. Khankhel and discuss a plan based on your goals, health history, and eligibility for treatment.

 This article is intended for general informational purposes only and does not constitute medical advice.
 Please consult with a qualified healthcare provider before making changes to your diet or treatment plan.